Prajwal-0103/Banking_System_Using_JDBC/README.md

 # Banking System (JDBC)

 Simple console banking application built with Java and JDBC.
-It lets users register, open an account, deposit/withdraw, transfer funds, and check balances against a MySQL database.
+It lets users to register, login, open an account, deposit/withdraw, transfer amount, and check balances against a MySQL database.

 ## Prerequisites
 - `Java` (JDK 8+)